Counseled large and mid-sized corporations and negotiated the departures of top-level corporate executives.

-Paul E. Starkman maintains an employment law practice that is dedicated to solving employers’ workplace issues through counseling, litigation, and by assisting in transactions.
+Paul Starkman’s employment law practice is dedicated to solving employers’ workplace issues through counseling, litigation, and assisting in transactions.
 He represents large corporations, mid-sized companies, not-for-profits, family and closely-held businesses, and start-ups in a variety of industries with their employment problems.
 Paul works with business owners, executives, boards of directors, in-house counsel, and HR to keep them ahead of the curve on changing employment laws.

 Representative Transactions and Litigation